 - It explains what makes you different or unique

-- It avoids vague filler descriptions like “the best rated” or “satisfaction guaranteed”
+- It avoids vague and cliche filler descriptions like “best rated” or “satisfaction guaranteed”

 - It conveys the benefits of choosing your hotel.
-Your guest should know exactly how he gets more value when staying with you
+Your guests should know the value they’ll be getting by staying with you